AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

   - Save the result of each query at <https://github.dxc.com/Platform-DXC/confluence/blob/master/docs/MTP/Confluence-6.4.3-Upgrade/> or in the following folders

     - C:\Users\Administrator\Documents\sql\confluence\report\1-Before-DB-Upgrade

     - C:\Users\Administrator\Documents\sql\confluence\report\2-After-DB-Upgrade

     - C:\Users\Administrator\Documents\sql\confluence\report\3-After-Confluence-Upgrade

+      **NOTE: Just stored on the jumpserver as not going to put into Github, anyway**
   - Atom software, pre-installed on the jumper windows server, will be used later to compare before and after cvs files.

 ## 3. Back up (40 min)